MuhammadPola/Calculator/README.md

 ## Calculator with unit converter ##
 **version 1.0**

-A simple calculator with a unit converter () using HTML,CSS,JS and SASS.
+A simple calculator with a unit converter (Weight Converter, Temperature Converter, Length Converter, Speed Converter) using HTML,CSS,JS and SASS.

 ---